hayderr-glitch/todo_list/README.md

 ### Main Screen

 ![Main Screen](screenshots/main_screen.png)
-*Please replace `screenshots/main_screen.png` with an actual screenshot of the main application screen.*

 ### Task Marked as Complete

 ![Task Complete](screenshots/task_complete.png)
-*Please replace `screenshots/task_complete.png` with an actual screenshot showing a task marked as complete.*

 ### Adding a New Task

 ![Adding Task](screenshots/adding_task.png)
-*Please replace `screenshots/adding_task.png` with an actual screenshot showing the process of adding a new task.*

 ## Getting Started